An odd phenomenon that has picked up in popularity is the act of recording and sharing the unboxing experience.

 There are a couple ways to earn commissions from unboxing videos.

-There are opportunities to earn additional income with the unboxing video such as mentioning similar or complimentary products.
-You could compare what you’re unboxing with another product and use affiliate links to that one, as well.
+There are opportunities to earn additional income with the unboxing video such as mentioning similar or complementary products.
+You could compare what you’re unboxing with another product and use affiliate links to create tiered-pricing promotions.
 Likewise, you could talk about products you feel would complement the purchase which could have an affiliate link, too.

 Audio is just as important for the unboxing videos because people want to hear your reactions and comments to the specific components.
 It needs to be crisp and clear so you can get your message across which also includes mentioning of affiliate products.